VERITAS: Verifying the Performance of AI-native Transceiver Actions in Base-Stations: Conclusion

 \section{Conclusion}

-In this paper, we proposed VERITAS as a framework for verifying the performance of NN-based receivers in the AI-AI.
+In this paper, we proposed VERITAS as a framework for verifying the performance of AI-native receivers.
 VERITAS consists of a Monitor, a Performance Comparator, and a traditional receiver as the reference point.
-The Monitor that is an OOD detector NN constantly observes the wireless channel.
-The Monitor detects changes in different parameters of the channel including the channel profile (i.e., LOS or NLOS environment), transmitter speed, and delay spread.
-The proposed Monitor shows 99\%, 97\%, and 69\% OOD detection rate for channel profile, transmitter speed, and delay spread, respectively.
+The Monitor that is an OOD detector NN constantly observes the wireless channel and detects changes in different parameters: channel profile (i.e., LOS or NLOS environment), transmitter speed, and delay spread.
+The proposed Monitor shows 99\%, 97\%, and 69\% true OOD detection rate for channel profile, transmitter speed, and delay spread, respectively.
 As soon as a change in the wireless channel is detected, the Monitor activates a TradRx to be used as a reference receiver that runs in parallel to the NN-based receiver.
-The Performance Comparator compares the bit probabilities yielding from the same data inputs passing through DeepRx and TradRx and identifies the underperforming receiver in terms of BER, to determine whether or not a retraining process needs to be started.
-The Performance Comparator correctly triggers retraining with an average accuracy of 86\%, 93.3\%, and 94.8\% for all channel profile, transmitter speed, and delay spread test sets, averaged over all Eb/N0 levels.
+The Performance Comparator compares the bit probabilities yielding from the same data inputs passing through DeepRx and TradRx and identifies the receiver with higher BER, to determine whether or not a retraining process needs to be started.
+The proposed Performance Comparator correctly triggers retraining with an average accuracy of 86\%, 93.3\%, and 94.8\% for all channel profile, transmitter speed, and delay spread test sets, averaged over all Eb/N0 levels.
+VERITAS can assist in verifying and maintaining the BER performance of AI-native receivers in real-world deployments, such as the real-time AI-native receiver prototype integrated into NI's USRP-based research platform described in~\cite{ni-white-deeprx}.